ruquant/kg1/10_dungeon/README.md

 yarn start
 ```

-An new tab browser should open on "http://localhost:3000/"
+An new tab browser should open on "http://localhost:3000/" (or any other port)